artificialsolutions/teneo-web-chat/README.md

 ### Extensions repository
 A repostory with additional example extensions can be found here: [https://github.com/artificialsolutions/teneo-web-chat-extensions](https://github.com/artificialsolutions/teneo-web-chat-extensions).

+### Extensions repository
+A repostory with a helper script that composes JSON to attach extensions to engine output on Teneo Studio can be found in: [https://github.com/artificialsolutions/web-chat-helper](https://github.com/artificialsolutions/web-chat-helper).

 ## Cross-Origin Resource Sharing (CORS)

 In many cases, the website that is hosting the web chat UI uses a different domain than the domain used by the Teneo Engine.
 Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell a browser to let a web application running at one origin (domain) have permission to access selected resources from a server at a different origin.